Tyil/website/_tutorials/freebsd-mailserver-part-_-calendars-and-contacts.md

 ---
-title: Setup calendar and contact sync with Radicale and Dovecot
+title: "FreeBSD email server - Part +: Calendars and contacts"
 layout: post
 wip: true
 authors:
   - ["Patrick Spek", "http://tyil.work"]
 ---

-# Setup calendar and contact sync with Radicale and Dovecot
-This guide is intended to help you set up your own calendar and contact server (CalDav and CardDav) system to help you manage your own data.
-Before starting on this server, be sure to [read up on the IMAP server tutorial][tutorial-imap], as this guides you through setting up Dovecot.
+# FreeBSD email server - Part +: Calendars and contacts
+This guide is an addition to the [FreeBSD email server series][tutorial-email].
+It is not required for your email server to operate properly, but it is often considered a very important feature for those who want to switch from a third party email provider to their own solution.
+It does build upon the completed series, so be sure to work through that before starting on this.

 ## Install required packages
 {% highlight sh %}